registries

 - registries_list

-To get information about any container registry in your account, send a GET request to /v2/registries/{registry_name}
+To get information about any container registry in your account, send a GET request to /v2/registries/{registry_name}.

 SELECT